ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

-However, the kinematics of the narrowest component are inconsistent with the Galactic rotational motion of the interstellar gas along the line of sight to \jj.
+However, the kinematics of the narrowest component is somewhat inconsistent with the expected Galactic rotational motion of the interstellar gas along the line of sight to \jj.
 When we look in the direction of \jj\ ($l\simeq 210$ degrees) from the location of the Sun, we find that the Galactic rotation curve results in a net redshift of all objects along the line of sight as is apparent in the {\it Gaia} radial velocities map of the Galaxy \citep{katz23}.
 In addition to the Galactic rotation, we need to account for the peculiar motion of the Sun relative to the Local standard of rest.
-With the best available values of $U=11.1$ km s$^{-1}$ (toward the center of the Galaxy) and $V=12.2$ km s$^{-1}$ (faster than the local rotation curve) \citep{scho10}, the Sun's motion is essentially anti-parallel to the direction toward \jj, and therefore the minimal redshift of the interstellar gas that follows Galactic rotation is expected to be $15.6$ km s$^{-1}$, more than the observed redshift of the narrow components of $10$ km s$^{-1}$.
-Therefore, in what follows we proceed with the assumption that none of the observed Na D absorption structure is due to the intervening interstellar medium.
+With the best available values of $U_{\odot}=11.1$ km s$^{-1}$ (toward the center of the Galaxy) and $V_{\odot}=12.2$ km s$^{-1}$ (faster than the local rotation curve) \citep{scho10}, the Sun's motion is essentially anti-parallel to the direction toward \jj, and therefore the minimal redshift of the interstellar gas that follows Galactic rotation is expected to be $15.6$ km s$^{-1}$, more than the observed redshift of the narrow components of $10$ km s$^{-1}$.
+While this difference in velocity does not completely rule out interstellar Na D absorption, in what follows we proceed with the assumption that none of the observed Na D absorption structure is due to the intervening interstellar medium.